HimoriK/book/src/ch03-01-variables-and-mutability.md

 ```

 We’re allowed to change the value bound to `x` from `5` to `6` when `mut` is
 used.
-Ultimately, deciding whether to use mutability or not is up to you and
+Ultimately, deciding whether to use mutability or not depends on what you
-depends on what you think is clearest in that particular situation.
+think is clearest in that particular situation.

 ### Constants

-Like immutable variables, *constants* are values that are bound to a name and
+Like immutable variables, *constants* are values bound to a name and
 are not allowed to change, but there are a few differences between constants
 and variables.